marcelomgarcia/mgnotes/linux.md

 garcm0b@KW20207:~/Work/IRTSv2/updates$
 ```

-# Formating USB
+# Formatting USB

-Formating USB using `parted` to use [100% of the free space](https://ngelinux.com/how-to-create-full-size-one-partition-using-parted-command-in-linux/).
+Formatting USB using `parted` to use [100% of the free space](https://ngelinux.com/how-to-create-full-size-one-partition-using-parted-command-in-linux/).

 Locate the USB drive with `dmesg`